-On this page we’re going to discover how classification helps us to understand how all species are related, and how they evolved.
+On this page we’re going to discover how classification helps us to understand the relationships between species and also how different species evolved.

 You can read the whole page to become an expert at animal classification (recommended!), or use the links below to jump straight to the facts you need.

 - What Is Animal Classification?

 - The Different Levels of Animal Classification

 - Taxonomic Rank Mnemonic (how to remember taxonomic ranks)

 - The 8 Levels of Animal Classification: See How To Classify a Gray Wolf